vercel/next.js/docs/api-reference/next/script.md

 Some third-party scripts require users to run JavaScript code after the script has finished loading and every time the component is mounted (after a route navigation for example).
 You can execute code after the script's load event when it first loads and then after every subsequent component re-mount using the onReady property.

-Here's an example of how to re-instantiate a Google Maps JS embed everytime the component is mounted:
+Here's an example of how to re-instantiate a Google Maps JS embed every time the component is mounted:

 ```jsx
 import { useRef } from 'react'